shavidan123/shavidan123.github.io/_pages/about.md

 # Other

-Previously, I've worked at Millennium Management as a quantitative research intern, where I developed a ML-based anomaly detection tool for market data and analyzed trading signals.
+Previously, I've worked at [Millennium Management](https://www.mlp.com/) as a quantitative research intern, where I developed a ML-based anomaly detection tool for market data and analyzed trading signals.
 I will be returning there for Summer 2024.
-I have also worked under Kalyan Veeramachaneni as a member of MIT CSAIL's Data to AI Lab, where I built an open source tool to fit ML pipelines for daily anomaly detection on time-series datasets.
+I have also worked under Kalyan Veeramachaneni as a member of MIT's [Data to AI Lab](https://dai.lids.mit.edu/), where I built an open source tool to fit ML pipelines for daily anomaly detection on time-series datasets.

 In my free time, I enjoy reading (sociology and fantasy!), weightlifting, and playing the piano.